bonfus/muesr/docs/Intro.rst

-There is another source of local magnetic field at the muon site which is referred to as Fermi contact hyperfien field.
+There is another source of local magnetic field at the muon site which is referred to as Fermi contact hyperfine field.
-It originates from the direct intercation between the muon and polarized electrons at the muon site.
+It originates from the direct interaction between the muon and polarized electrons at the muon site.
 For a polarized spherical electronic cloud surrounding the muon one has